API

 Arguments

-: array of normalized log LOO importance weights with shape(draws, chains, params...)
+y: array of observations with shape(params...,)y_pred: array of posterior predictive samples with shape(draws, chains, params...).log_weights: array of normalized log LOO importance weights with shape(draws, chains, params...).

 Returns